Paris Shand: Arizona

 As a freshman in 2020, Shand tallied two tackles with one being for a loss, and a sack.
 In 2021, he played in 11 games with three starts, while notching 16 tackles with two being for a loss, and a sack and a half.
 In 2022, Shand totaled 23 tackles with two and a half being for a loss, two sacks, two forced fumbles, and a fumble recovery, in nine games with seven starts.
 After the season, he entered his name into the NCAA transfer portal.

 LSU

 Shand transferred to play for the LSU Tigers.
 In week 7 of the 2023 season, he notched six tackles with one and a half being for a loss, in a win over Auburn.
 In his first season with LSU, Shand recorded 17 tackles with five being for a loss, and two sacks.

 Professional career

-Shand was ranked as the #3 overall prospect ahead of the 2025 CFL draft; he was drafted in the second round (19th overall) by the Toronto Argonauts.
-Shand signed with the Buffalo Bills after going undrafted in the 2025 NFL draft.
-He was released on August 26 as part of final roster cuts.
+Shand was ranked as the #3 overall prospect ahead of the 2025 CFL draft and was drafted in the second round (19th overall) by the Toronto Argonauts.